 When the finding does not confirm an allegation or the finding is confirmed but the accused caretaker is not a community services worker, OCA sends a copy of the report to the provider agency administrator, the DHS/DDS Director, and the applicable district attorney.
 When the finding confirms an allegation against a caretaker who is a community services worker, OCA submits a copy of the report to the applicable District Attorney and processes the report per the due process requirements for inclusion of the caretaker's name on the Community Services Worker Registry.
-When due process procedures relating to the registry have been completed, OCA sends a copy of the report to the provider agency administrator is responsible for notifying the participant or the participant's legal representative of the OCA finding.
+When due process procedures relating to the registry have been completed, OCA sends a copy of the report to the provider agency administrator and the DHS/DDS Director.
+The provider agency administrator is responsible for notifying the participant or the participant's legal representative of the OCA finding.
 The investigative findings are approved within 30 to 60 calendar days of disposition of a referral to be investigated.
-Investigations resulting in confirmation against a caretaker who is a Community Services Worker are not considered final until the due process procedures relating to the Community Services Worker are not considered final until the due process procedures relating to the legal representative been completed.
+Investigations resulting in confirmation against a caretaker who is a Community Services Worker are not considered final until the due process procedures relating to the Community Services Worker Registry have been completed.
 The timeframes for notification of the member or member's legal representative in these cases vary.